twosixlabs/armory/README.md

 ARMORY works by running an evaluation configuration file within the armory docker ecosystem.
 To do this, simply run `armory run <path_to_evaluation.json>`.
-Please [see example configuration files](examples/) for runnable configs.

 The current working directory and armory installation directory will be mounted inside the container and the `armory.eval.Evaluator` class will proceed to run the